Kay Fisker

-Education and career
+Education and education

 Kay Fisker was born on 14 February 1893 in Frederiksberg, Copenhagen.
-He entered the Royal Danish Academy of Fine Arts in 1909 and while there worked at the offices of leading Scandinavian architects such as Anthon Rosen, Sigurd Lewerentz, Gunnar Asplund and Hack Kampmann parallel to his studies.
-In 1915, in collaboration with Aage Rafn, he won a competition to design the railway stations along the Almindingen-Gudhjem railway on the Danish island of Bornholm.
+His parents were pharmacist Asmus Marius Fisker and Petra Louise Jacobsen.
+He entered the Royal Danish Academy of Fine Arts in 1909 and while there worked at the offices of leading Scandinavian architects such as Anthon Rosen, Sigurd Lewerentz, Gunnar Asplund, and Hack Kampmann parallel to his studies.

+Career

+In 1915, in collaboration with Aage Rafn, Fisker won a competition to design the railway stations along the Almindingen-Gudhjem railway on the Danish island of Bornholm.

 After graduating, his career as a practising architect was dominated by numerous influential residential projects.
 Vestersøhus was built from 1935 to 1939 by Fisker and C. F. Møller.
 It instantly became a model in Denmark for the balcony and bay window blocks of the time.

 A key building in his production was Aarhus University (1931–43), considered to be one of the most important examples of Danish Functionalism, which he designed in collaboration with C. F. Møller, Povl Stegmann, and Carl Theodor Marius Sørensen.
 Kay Fisker also designed the Danish Academy in Rome.
+A later residential project was the Dronningegården housing estate in Copenhagen.